MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ComplianceSearch.md

 Set-ComplianceSearch -Identity "Contoso Case Search 1" -HoldNames All -ExchangeLocation $null -SharePointLocation $null
 ```

-This example changes an existing compliance search that's associated with an eDiscovery case in the Microsoft Purview portal.
+This example changes an existing compliance search that's associated with an eDiscovery case in the Microsoft Purview compliance portal.
 The scope of the search is changed from searching selected mailboxes and SharePoint sites to searching all content locations that have been placed on hold in the eDiscovery case.

 ### Example 3
 ```powershell